 It’s worth noting that there are a number of overlaps between different types of engineering, and some types of engineering would require you to have similar passions and skills.

-Whilst there are a wide range of engineering specialisms to choose from, it might be useful to look at some of the more general engineering fields first.
+Whilst there are a wide range of engineering specialisms to choose from, it might be useful to look at some of the more general engineering categories first.

 Civil engineering – the study and construction of infrastructure, such as roads, bridges, buildings and utilities.
 Within civil engineering sit specialism like structural engineering and mechanical engineering.